Repair Dripping Faucets: A Step-by-Step Guide to Fixing the Annoying Leak

 Tools You'll Need

 To repair a dripping faucet, you'll need a few basic tools that are likely already present in your toolkit.
-Here's a list of essential tools you'll need:
+Here's a list of essential tools:

 - Adjustable wrench